thdrmrphy/1st-balmain-venturer-scouts/Programming/Operoo.md

 - Click the green tick to the left of "1st Balmain Scout Group" to deselect it
 - Click the green tick to the left of "1st Balmain Venturer Unit" to select it again
 - Click "Add All" to the right of the title in the middle column
 - Note: some linking members or other participants may not be listed in the right column.
-In that case, select the enture Group again and use the search bar to find and add them.
+In that case, select the entire Group again and use the search bar to find and add them.
 - Click "Save".
     - There might be a confirmation box, just click "Confirm"